crux-ucla/neurotechx2020/README.md

 Note that ```PUT``` does not have an expected response and that along with providing the ```type``` parameter, a ```value``` parameter should also be sent as data.

+Once both methods have been created, deploy the API.
+Once it is deployed, the information page will have an invoke URL.
+Copying that link and adding a ```/alpha```, ```/beta```, or ```/alphaAsymmetry```will give us the value corresponding to that resource in the table.

 ### Proxy Setup
+Because our web app is running locally, we will need a proxy to bypass CORS, a mechanism that restricts requests between websites on different domains without propery verification.
+While this is not a good idea for real applications, it is sufficient for a prototype.
+Follow the tutorial [here](https://www.npmjs.com/package/local-cors-proxy) to set up the proxy.

 ### Running the Web Application
+Running the React app requires Node, which can be downloaded [here](https://nodejs.org/en/download/).
+Once Node is installed, navigate to the directory containing the code for the app (package.json should be one of the files listed).
+Run the command ```npm install``` to install all the dependencies, then run ```npm start``` to run the app locally.
+Running the latter command should open up a tab in your default browser immediately, but if it does not, go to the url ```localhost:3000```.

 ## Conclusion